neuecc/UniRx/README.md

 Introduction
 ---
-Great introduction to Rx article: [The introduction to Reactive Programming you've been missing](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754).
+Great introductory article to Rx: [The introduction to Reactive Programming you've been missing](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754).

 The following code implements the double click detection example from the article in UniRx: